-The policy framework in the HWRRP remains unchanged.
-The proposed amendments to the rule regime provide an alternative regulatory pathway for dryland farmers, which maintains the tributary based and community approach for managing water quality, as set out in the policies.
+The proposed amendments to the rule regime provide an alternative regulatory pathway for dryland farmers, which maintains the tributary based and community collectives and catchment accounting (options for collectives and nutrient loss reporting...).
+Jenkins, L. 26 March 2018 accounting and collectives and update on offsetting.
+Jenkins, L. 16 April 2018 accounting and collectives.
+Jenkins, L. 21 May 2018 collectives and accounting recommendations.
+Jenkins, L. 16 July 2018 approach for managing water quality, as set out in the policies.
 The proposed rule regime requires dryland farmers to prepare farm management plans, ensuring that all land owners implement nutrient management practices that contribute to the maintenance of current standards of water quality.